JohnStov/fsx-audio-workshop/slides/slides/index.md

 We can create a function to generate a square wave.

-If theta < PI, the value is -1.0, otherwise it is +1.0
+If theta < π, the value is -1.0, otherwise it is +1.0

 We can create a new function to generate squarewaves by substituting our square function for Math.Sin